 Since we are entirely dependent on imports for iron ore and coal, efficient transportation from the mines and coal pits to our steel mills translates directly into cost competitiveness.
-We have more than 200 brands of iron ore and coal, which comprises 10760 intricate combinations of transportation.
+We have more than 200 brands of iron ore and coal, which comprises 10^{760} intricate combinations of transportation.
 These plans are generated using an algorithm to formulate the most efficient transportation strategy, supported by a system that can swiftly adapt to weather fluctuations and other influencing factors.
 In addition, are subject to changes in the transportation environment due to changes in economic conditions, climatic patterns, and geopolitical dynamics.
 We must manage vessel allocation skillfully to respond flexibly and timely to these needs.
-In response to this need, we have developed a system to obtain real-time operation information from shipping the sophistication of production planning operations and strengthen optimal production control throughout the Company.
+In response to this need, we have developed a system to obtain real-time operation information from shipping operators, thereby streamlining the supply chain from raw material procurement and transportation to production.